kant2002/fstarsample/README.md

 To not pollute Nuget cache, please explicitly say where packages would be restored.
 Overwise in the future you may need to manually remove that `ulibfs` package.

+Also define environment variable `FSTAR_HOME` for root folder of FStar installation.

 ```bash
 dotnet restore --packages pkg
 dotnet run --packages pkg